Video Conferencing - Making Zoom Accessible

 Transcripts of Recordings

 Meetings saved to the Zoom cloud appear in My Media in Canvas.
-Zoom cloud recordings are removed after 30 days.
-So, we suggest you caption any recordings in My Media
+Zoom cloud recordings are removed after 2 years.
+We suggest you caption any recordings in My Media

 Top of page